Return to the main gate

 The Alchemical Theory goes something like this:

 When a substance is heated, a spirit comes out, and the substance will condense upon itself.
 When in this condensed state, the substance can be manipulated and molded.
 As it cools, the spirit returns to the substance filling it with life and a renewed purpose based on it's new shape.
 The substance represents the earth, the heat represents the fire, the spirit is air and the cooling is water.
 Thus you need all the basic elements of nature to move forward, change and grow.
-To live basically.
+Life and living are both based on this form of change and manipulation.

-In esoteric terms, the principles of Alchemy explain the relationships between total creation the position of the parts which compose it.
-All parts are created from each other part, without al l parts, there is nothingness.
+In esoteric terms, the principles of Alchemy explain the relationships between total creation and the position of the parts which compose it.
+All parts are created from each other part, without all parts, there is nothingness.
+Some use this principle as evidence of the interconnected form of all energy within the Divine Universe.
+Without you, the Universe cannot exist.
+You, and I and all things seen and unseen are needed to make up what the Divine Universe is.

-Here's a quick example, Air feeds fire, fire dies by water, water is contained by earth, and earth creates the air.
-The cycle is meant to show the interconnection of all things, and the cycle of birth, life, change and death.
+Air feeds fire, fire dies by water, water is contained by earth, and earth creates the air.
+The cycle is meant to show the interconnection of all things, and the cycle of birth, life, change and transition.

 Air